For as long as I can remember, I have loved being close to the sea.

-I fell in love with the process of making jewelry when I realized how much it brought my sea serenity home.
-Knotting ropes of beads, gems and links, I found the same balance of inner calm and captivating energy.
-Sitting alongside my husband and two sons.
-Hearing the deep breathing of my golden doodle harmonize the laughter, stories and occasional scream.
-Chattering about their days and chastising their soon to be, second favorite sports teams on TV.
+I fell in love with the process of making jewelry when I realized how much it brought feelings of the sea home.
+Knotting silks, sparkling gems, wrapping wires, and forging metals create the hypnotic balance of inner calm and captivating energy.
+Creating deep inner peace while surrounded by the busy-ness of my family.
 Linking rhythmic patterns of color and light, while basking in the warm glow of the most pure and precious connections.

-I began sharing my jewelry with others when I impulsively gifted a pair of earrings I made to a friendly stranger in line behind me at the grocery store.
-Her heartfelt compliment prompted me to reflexively hand them to her with a smile.
-Her surprise and joy was intoxicating and I was amazed by the ease of creating joy and peace of mind in a simple gesture And I spent the next year gifting what I wore out and about to friends and strangers alike through compliments and conversation.
+I began sharing my jewelry with others when I impulsively gifted a pair of earrings to a friendly stranger in line at the grocery store.
+Her heartfelt compliment prompted me to impulsively hand them to her with a smile.
+Her surprise and joy were intoxicating.
+I was amazed and quickly addicted to the ease of creating energy, joy and peace of mind in a simple gesture I spent over a year gifting what I wore to friends and strangers alike through compliments and conversation.

-Sharing my work this way was deeply rewarding.
-It fed my soul, connected me to many extraordinary people and allowed me to fall in love with the process of designing and sharing jewelry.
-I would have continued this forever if it were not for a stark reality brought to me by American Express.
-Documenting the accruing costs of my endeavors had sadly surpassed the vast benefits.
-And that I needed to figure out another way to continue.
+Sharing my work this way fed my soul, connected me to many extraordinary people, allowed me to fall even more in love with the process of designing and sharing jewelry and became prohibitive by the stark reality of my AmEx.

-I continue to gift my jewelry.
-I also sell my work through this site, in pop-up boutiques, home shows and out and about in conversation.
-I love it more with every passing day.
-I hope others can enjoy the simple pleasures the process brings me by adding a bit of shimmer and sparkle to the day.
+Selling my jewelry allows me to continue creating and gifting my work.
+I hope others can enjoy the simple yet extraordinary pleasures the process brings me by adding a bit of shimmer and sparkle to their day.
 Providing conversation starters and opportunities to share stories and smiles.

-I am beyond grateful for the support of my work and my ongoing ability to do what I love most.
+I am beyond grateful for the support of my clients who help me continue to experience what I love most.